onearth00/RoboND-Kinematics-Project/README.md

 Basically, `R0_3` can be derived from `T0_3 = T0_1 * T1_2 * T2_3` and evaluted at the just-solved angles `q1, q2, and q3`. `R3_6 = R3_4[q4] * R4_5[q5] * R5_6[q6]` is the numerical representation of rotation matrix from joint 3 to 6.
 To derive Euler angles from rotation matrix, I followed the formulas presented in the following [link](https://pdfs.semanticscholar.org/6681/37fa4b875d890f446e689eea1e334bcf6bf6.pdf).

+By far, we have obtained all six joint angles, `q1 - q6`, to reach given cooredinates & orientation of the end effector.

 ### Project Implementation